Spontaneous symmetry breaking in 2D: Kibble-Zurek mechanism in temperature quenched colloidal monolayers

+Experiments have been done in $He^4$ for the Lambda-transition, but the detection of defects (a network of vortex lines with quantized rotation) can only be done indirectly \cite{Hendry1994}.
+Nematic liquid crystals offer the possibility to visualize defects directly with cross polarization microscopy \cite{Chuang1991,Bowick1994} but the underling phase transition is first order \cite{Onsager1949}.
+In two dimensions, quenched dusty plasma have been investigated experimentally \cite{Hartmann2010,Su2012,Yang2012} and colloidal systems with diameter-tunable microgel spheres \cite{Wang2010} but were not interpreted with respect to Kibble-Zurek mechanism.
+A careful theoretical study of a quenched 2D XY-model is given in \cite{Jelic2011}.

+In the present manuscript we show that a monolayer of super-paramagnetic particles is ideally suited to investigate the Kibble-Zurek mechanism in two dimensions for structural phase transitions.
+In thermal equilibrium the system undergos two transitions with an intermediate hexatic phase according to the KTHNY-theory \cite{Kosterlitz1972,Kosterlitz1973,Halperin1978,Nelson1979,Young1979}.
+Thus, this theory predicts two transition temperatures (for orientational and translational symmetry breaking) and calculates critical exponents for both diverging correlation lengths.
+The divergences are exponential (a unique feature of 2D systems) as predicted by renormalization group theory \cite{Halperin1978,Young1979} and determined in experiment \cite{Keim2007}.
+The exponential divergence (one can take the derivatives arbitrarily often) and the marginal "hump" in the specific heat \cite{Deutschlaender2014} is the reason for naming this transition continuous (and not second order).

 The 2D colloidal monolayer is realized out as follows.
 A droplet of a suspension composed of polystyrene spheres dispersed in water is suspended by surface tension in a top sealed cylindrical hole ($\varnothing = 6\;mm$) of a glass plate.
 The particles are $4.5\;\mu m$ in diameter and have a mass density of $1.5\;g/cm^3$ leading to sedimentation.
-The large density is due to the fact that the polystyrene beads are doped with iron oxide nanoparticles leading to superparamagnetic behavior.
+The large density is due to the fact that the polystyrene beads are doped with iron oxide nano-particles leading to super-paramagnetic behavior of the colloids.
 After sedimentation particles are arranged in a monolayer at the planar and horizontal water-air interface of the droplet and hence form an ideal 2D system.
-Particles are small enough to undergo Brownian motion but large enough to be monitored with video-microscopy.
+Particles are small enough to perform Brownian motion but large enough to be monitored with video-microscopy.
 An external magnetic field $H$ perpendicular to the water-air interface induces a magnetic moment in each bead (parallel to the applied field) leading to repulsive dipole-dipole interaction between all particles.
-We use the dimensionless control parameter $\Gamma$ to characterize this interaction strength; it is given by the ratio of dipolar magnetic to thermal energy
+We use the dimensionless control parameter $\Gamma$ to characterize this interaction strength. $\Gamma$ is given by the ratio of dipolar magnetic energy to thermal energy